alanwhite1203/alanwhite1203.github.io/EqQuanto.md

 Denote F1 as the forward quanto price specified in a contract at time 0 to be paid at time t¬1 for the underlying asset.

-The forward quanto price under dividend yield is given by

-The forward quanto price under discrete dividend is given by

-Under the risk-neutral measure, Fj = E[Sj ] ; in particular, the forward quanto prices reflect the risk-free interest rate and any dividend yield (positive or negative) on the underlying asset.

 References: